Investor Relations

 Laws and regulations of countries and regions where the Group operates The Group is subject to business permits and import and export regulations, as well as various laws and regulations in the countries and regions where it operates.
 Should these laws and regulations be revised or repealed, or if new public regulations were to be established, or if any other special factors influencing the market environment were to arise, the Group’s performance could be adversely affected.

-Intensified competition Intensification of competition in the Group’s business areas could lead competitors to launch new products and services or engage in aggressive sales activities such as significant price reductions, and might cause a shift in demand to lower-priced products.
+Intensified competition Intensification of competition in the Group’s business areas could lead competitors to launch new products and services or engage in aggressive sales activities such as significant price reductions and might cause a shift in demand to lower-priced products.
 Any of these factors could adversely affect the Group’s performance.

 Business Operation R&D investment The Group is an R&D-based enterprise and continues to aggressively invest in R&D. Depending on the R&D themes, however, development periods could be longer, and costs higher, than initially planned.
 If such circumstances were to arise, the Group’s performance could be adversely affected.